Vladimir Granat: International

 On 2 June 2014, Granat was included in the Russia's 2014 FIFA World Cup squad.
 He remained on the bench in all three games Russia played at the tournament.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.
 He made one appearance at the tournament as a half-time substitute in the Round of 16 defeat of Spain for injured Yuri Zhirkov.

 Personal life

-His grandparents from father line came from Ukraine; the family name Granat is also of Eastern European Jewish origin.
+Vladimir Granat's grandparents from father line came from Ukraine; his family name Granat is also of Eastern European Ashkenazi Jewish origin.
 Vladimir Granat was raised in a big family.
 He is married with two children.